 This parameter specifies whether or not the current size and location of the first of the editor and tracer windows are remembered for next time.
-It applies only when Classic Mode is enabled.
+This applies only if ClassicMode is 1.
+See ClassicMode on page 27.

 The size and location of the windows are saved in the registry in the subfolder WindowRects/EditWindow and TraceWindow.